sustech-topology/TopCap/TopCap/analysis/README.md

 ## Code functionality

 - [`TopCap.ipynb`](TopCap.ipynb)
-  - Demonstrates the extraction and analysis of persistence diagram features from audio signals.
+  - Demonstrates the extraction and analysis of persistence diagram (PD) features from audio signals.
   - Includes steps for loading audio data, processing the signal, and visualising the extracted PD features.
   - Useful for understanding how power or other domain-specific metrics can be derived from audio.